krotovks/kPerf_for_Oracle/README.md

 - The password for the user will be encrypted and stored in the config file.
 - kPerf operates in a true PULL mode to improve precision.
 What does this mean?
 It means that all metrics for all modules begin to be collected only when someone performs a GET request.
-- Metrics have several labels (dimensions), and you can join them with another metric and filter them.
+- Metrics have several labels (dimensions), and you can join them with other metric and filter them.

 All collected data is processed in kPerf(Python).
 The collected data is stored in Prometheus.